-The following image indicates the location of the solid-state drive1 and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2230 solid-state drive and provides a visual representation of the installation procedure.

-- 1. Align the notch on the solid-state drive1 with the tab on the solid-state drive slot. - 2.
-Gently slide the solid-state drive1 into the solid-state drive slot. - 3.
-Slide the solid-state drive thermal bracket into the alignment post on the system board. - 4.
-Align the screw hole on the solid-state drive thermal bracket with the screw hole on the system board.
+- 1. Align the notch on the M.2 2230 solid-state drive with the tab on solid-state drive slot on the system board. - 2.
+Slide the M.2 2230 solid-state drive into solid-state drive slot on the system board. - 3.
+Insert the notch on the solid-state drive shield into a slot on the peg on the system board. - 4.
+Replace the screw (M2x3) that secures the M.2 2230 solid-state drive shield to the system board. - 5.
+Route the antenna cable through the routing guides along the solid-state drive shield.